 In addition to this, when there is no collaboration between tools used by different teams, information starts getting shared via other, informal channels.
 For example, the scope of the project might get shared via email; the new requirements might get communicated over a voice call; change requests might get shared in a PDF over IM, and some features might get implemented over hunches/assumptions.

 Collaboration adds traceability and visibility to the entire software development process.
-A Dev manager can know what their developer is working on, within a glance.
+A Dev manager can know what their developer is working on, at a glance.
 They can also know what features the developer is implementing and upon whose request.

 If at any point they want the relevant stakeholder to reaffirm their request, they have an official channel to do so.
 All this helps a great deal in avoiding potential issues that can arise due to bad/no collaboration.